Payment reminder templates for overdue invoices - that work!

-Payment remittance is the process of transferring funds from a payer to a payee.
+Payment remittance is the process of transferring money from a payer to a payee or one person to another person.
 In B2B invoice payments, pay remittance refers to the payment made by the purchaser to settle the outstanding invoice amount due to the supplier.

 It's hard to understate the importance of pay remittance in B2B payments.
-Not only is prompt remittance essential to improving suppliers' liquidity and cash flow, but it also allows them to maintain a healthy relationship with their customers.
+Prompt remittance is essential to improving suppliers' liquidity and cash flow and allows them to maintain a healthy relationship with their customers.

 "Not only is prompt remittance essential to improving suppliers' liquidity and cash flow, but it also allows them to maintain a healthy relationship with their customers"